 And, it is prosecuted with the sole aim of making our movement more, not less, successful.

 In Essay Nine Part Two -- in order to show that the above comments aren't merely academic --, I have added three detailed Case Studies (including the alleged role that DM played in the events of 1917) that confirm the above indictments.
-They been been omitted from this Summary for reasons of space.
+They have been omitted from this Summary for reasons of space.

-According to HM, humanity will only rid itself of class oppression through the collective action (at least) of ordinary workers, not because of the operation of the metaphysical laws found in DM, put into practice by a revolutionary 'elite'.
+According to HM, humanity will only rid itself of class oppression through the collective action (at least) of ordinary workers, not because of the operation of the metaphysical laws found in DM put into 'practice' by a revolutionary 'elite'.